Land mine

-A land mine is an explosive device concealed under or on the ground and designed to destroy or disable enemy targets, ranging from combatants to vehicles and tanks, as they pass over or near it.
-Such a device is typically detonated automatically by way of pressure when a target steps on it or drives over it, although other detonation mechanisms are also sometimes used.
+A land mine, or landmine, is an explosive weapon often concealed under or camouflaged on the ground, and designed to destroy or disable enemy targets as they pass over or near it.
+Land mines are divided into two types: anti-tank mines, which are designed to disable tanks or other vehicles; and anti-personnel mines, designed to injure or kill people.

+Land mines are typically pressure activated, exploding automatically when stepped on by a person or driven over by a vehicle, though alternative detonation mechanisms are sometimes used.
 A land mine may cause damage by direct blast effect, by fragments that are thrown by the blast, or by both.
-Landmines are typically laid throughout an area, creating a minefield which is dangerous to cross.
+Land mines are typically laid throughout an area, creating a minefield which is dangerous to cross.

-The use of land mines is controversial because of their potential as indiscriminate weapons.
-They can remain dangerous many years after a conflict has ended, harming civilians and the economy.
-Seventy-eight countries are contaminated with land mines and 15,000–20,000 people are killed every year while many more are injured.
-Approximately 80% of land mine casualties are civilians, with children as the most affected age group.
-Most killings occur in times of peace.
+The use of land mines is controversial because of their indiscriminate nature and their potential to remain dangerous many years after a conflict has ended, harming civilians and the economy.
 With pressure from a number of campaign groups organised through the International Campaign to Ban Landmines, a global movement to prohibit their use led to the 1997 Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on their Destruction, also known as the Ottawa Treaty.
-To date, 164 nations have signed the treaty, but these do not include China, the Russian Federation, or the United States.
+To date, 164 nations have signed the treaty.
+However, China, Russia, and the United States are not signatories.